athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 The rest of this article will be [bikeshed](https://www.urbandictionary.com/define.php?term=bikeshed) city.
 The hope?
 By documenting the thoughts and providing a few words of encouragement we can save some future Clojure developer some time.

-<aside class="blog-post__note">Text Editors are a source of furious debate among programmers.
+<aside class="blog-content__note">Text Editors are a source of furious debate among programmers.
 So if the opinions expressed herein enrage, please know that is not my intention.
 I love you.
 For those who just want to see how I setup my Text Editor for Clojure development, jump to the <a href="#my-text-editor-setup">third section</a> of this post.
 Also note that my recommendations are for both Clojure and ClojureScript.</aside>

 ## Clojure Text Editors